5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/README.md

 ### Disable Gatekeeper (optional)
 I disable Gatekeeper on my systems because it is annoying and wants to stop you from running scripts from github etc. To do so, enter `sudo spctl --master-disable` in Terminal.
 Disabling Gatekeeper in macOS Sequoia requires a few more [steps](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/Guides/Disable_Gatekeeper.md).

+###  Strengthen Security (optional)

+In config.plist, navigate to Misc/Security/SecureBootModel and change it to: `Default`.
+But you may have to disable it when updating macOS, otherwise the installer might crash.
+Ever since the release of macOS Sonoma 14.4 it does not longer work correctly during install.

 ### Fixing Sleep issues